tudat-team/tudat-developer-docs/source/topics/devops/code_collaboration.rst

     ^^^

-    Continuing with the `Developer Primer`_ repository, checkout the ``develop`` branch in your local repository and merge your feature into it.
+    Continuing with the ``developer-primer`` repository :cite:p:`developer-primer0.0.1`,
+    checkout the ``develop`` branch in your local repository and merge your feature into it.

     .. code-block:: console